Key legal and regulatory developments driving and shaping M&A

-If you have any queries in relation to these specific sanctions measures, or sanctions in general, please contact Christian Dargham or David Harris.
+If you have any queries in relation to these specific sanctions measures, or sanctions in general, please contact Christian Dargham (Paris) or David Harris (London).

-The authors are grateful to Stéphanie Tchanon, trainee lawyer, and Ramzia Khulmi, trainee solicitor, for their assistance in preparing this article.
+The authors are grateful to Stéphanie Tchanon, trainee lawyer, and Ramzia Khulmi, associate, for their assistance in preparing this article.